Analysis of approximate linear programming solution to Markov decision problem with log barrier function: Deep RL variants

 \section{Deep RL variants}

 Thus far, we have provided a theoretical analysis of the approximate solution to the LP formulation of MDPs using the log-barrier function.
-Although the primary focus of this paper is on theoretical analysis, in this section we further explore the potential extension of the proposed framework to deep RL.
+Although the primary focus of this paper is on theoretical analysis with tabular setting, in this section we further explore the potential extension of the proposed framework to deep RL.
 In particular, we introduce a novel DQN algorithm inspired by the idea of standard DQN~\citep{mnih2015human}.
+Note that when a deep neural network is used, the model becomes a nonlinear function of the parameters $\theta$, and the precise theoretical results derived for the tabular setting no longer apply directly.
+Nevertheless, the tabular analysis in the previous sections provides useful intuition and insights on deep RL extensions.
 Similar to the conventional DQN framework, we employ an experience replay buffer $D$ and mini-batch sampling $B$.
 Furthermore, in the definition of $f_\eta$, the probability density is replaced with samples from the mini-batch, leading to the following loss function:

 where $B$ is a mini-batch uniformly sampled from the experience replay buffer $D$, $|B|$ is the size of the mini-batch, $Q_\theta$ is a deep neural network approximation of Q-function, $\theta\in {\mathbb R}^m$ is the parameter to be determined, and $(s,a,r,s')$ is the transition sample of the state-action-reward-next state.
 The loss function can be seen as a stochastic approximation of $f_\eta$, where $\rho$ and $w$ can be set to probability distributions corresponding to the replay buffer.
 However, this stochastic approximation is generally biased because it approximates a function in which the state transition probabilities appear outside the log-barrier function.
 In fact, by applying Jensen’s inequality, we can show that the above loss function is essentially an unbiased stochastic approximation of an upper bounding surrogate funciton of $f_\eta$ (\cref{sec:app:upper-surrogate}).
 However, note that in the deterministic case, the upper surrogate function coincides with the true objective function with zero Jenson gap.
 In this setting, $L(\theta )$ becomes an unbiased stochastic approximation of $f_\eta$.
 For example, a dynamical system expressed as $s_{k+1} = f(s_k,a_k)$ is deterministic, and hence the upper bound coincides with $f_\eta$.
 Therefore, the loss function $L$ can be regarded as an unbiased stochastic approximation of $f_\eta$ as follows: ${f_\eta }(Q_\theta ) = \sum_{(s,a) \in {\cal S} \times {\cal A}} {{Q_\theta }(s,a)\rho (s,a)} + \eta \sum_{(s,a,a') \in {\cal S} \times {\cal A} \times {\cal A}} {w(s,a,a')\varphi \left( {r(s,a,f(s,a)) + \gamma {Q_\theta }(f(s,a),a') - {Q_\theta }(s,a)} \right)} \cong L(\theta )$.
 Another difference from the conventional DQN is that the algorithm proposed in this paper does not employ target variables, and hence the update of target variables is also omitted.
 Apart from this distinction, the remaining components are similar to those of standard DQN.
 The overall pseudocode of the algorithm and implementation details for stabilization of the algorithm are summarized in~\cref{appendix:DQN algo}.